CIS5650-Fall-2024/Project1-CUDA-Flocking/README.md

 In the simulation results, the color of each particle is a representation of its velocity.

 ## Results and Performance Analysis
 To measure the performance of my code, I ran my program on release mode with VSync disabled.
-Each of the following parts are a slightly different implementation, with the first being naive neighbor search, and each subsequent part utilizing more optimizations.
+There are three implementations: with the first being naive neighbor search, and each subsequent part utilizing more optimizations.

 ### Part 1.
 Naive Boids Simulation

+The first simulation is a naive neighbor search, where each boid searches every other boid in existence and checks whether they are within distance for cohesion, separation, or alignment.
+If a non-self boid is within the distance, then its position and velocity will be taken into account for the respective rule.

+* For each implementation, how does changing the number of boids affect performance?
+Why do you think this is?

+* For each implementation, how does changing the block count and block size affect performance?
+Why do you think this is?

 Include screenshots, analysis, etc. (Remember, this is public, so don't put anything here that you don't want to share with the world.)

 ### Part 2.
 Uniform Grid Boids
+* For each implementation, how does changing the number of boids affect performance?
+Why do you think this is?

+* For each implementation, how does changing the block count and block size affect performance?
+Why do you think this is?

+* Did changing cell width and checking 27 vs 8 neighboring cells affect performance?
+Why or why not?
+Be careful: it is insufficient (and possibly incorrect) to say that 27-cell is slower simply because there are more cells to check!

 Include screenshots, analysis, etc. (Remember, this is public, so don't put anything here that you don't want to share with the world.)

 ### Part 3.
 Coherent Grid Boids
+* For each implementation, how does changing the number of boids affect performance?
+Why do you think this is?

+* For each implementation, how does changing the block count and block size affect performance?
+Why do you think this is?

+* For the coherent uniform grid: did you experience any performance improvements with the more coherent uniform grid?
+Was this the outcome you expected?
+Why or why not?

+* Did changing cell width and checking 27 vs 8 neighboring cells affect performance?
+Why or why not?
+Be careful: it is insufficient (and possibly incorrect) to say that 27-cell is slower simply because there are more cells to check!

 Include screenshots, analysis, etc. (Remember, this is public, so don't put anything here that you don't want to share with the world.)